-It was further suggested that the likely full year reduction in adjudicator nominations by the Construction Contracts Adjudication Service (CCAS), down from 71 applications in 2021/2022 to circa 55 applications in 2022/20232, is the result of excessive adjudicator fees.
-It was said that adjudicators enjoy a privilege in the fees charged in resolving a dispute, which is without statutory limit or regulation.
+statutory limit or regulation.
 It was further said that in the absence of any indication of fees at the start of the adjudication process, parties are entering into an unpredictable and open-ended commitment to fees.
-Notwithstanding the merit of such views, they should be considered in the context of the Code of Practice3 with which adjudicators must comply.
-The Code states that the fees charged by an Adjudicator should be '... reasonable in amount having regard to the amount in dispute, the complexity of the dispute, the time spent by the Adjudicator on the dispute and other circumstances.24
+Notwithstanding the merit of such views, they should be considered in the context of the Code of Practice2 with which adjudicators must comply.
+The Code states that the fees charged by an Adjudicator should be 'reasonable in amount having regard to the amount in dispute, the complexity of the dispute, the time spent by the Adjudicator on the dispute and other circumstances'.3

-This paper seeks to investigate what appears to be a mismatch between the expectation of at least some parties in rejecting adjudication due to excessive fees, as has been suggested, and the corresponding duty of an adjudicator to charge a reasonable fee.
-Under the Construction Contracts Act 2013 (the Act) there is a right for either party to a qualifying construction contract to invoke adjudication to resolve a payment dispute at any time.5 The parties are at liberty to agree and then appoint an adjudicator of their own choice.6 Put another way, the Act gives a level of party autonomy.
-In the event of failure to agree upon this choice, the adjudicator will then be appointed by the Chair of the panel of adjudicators selected by the Minister.7 It is the case that, in the absence of party agreement, virtually all adjudicators are appointed by the CCAS, being to all intents the sole appointing authority for adjudicators in Ireland.8
+This paper seeks to investigate what appears to be a mismatch between the expectation of at least some parties in rejecting adjudication due to perceived excessive fees, as has been suggested, and the corresponding duty of an adjudicator to charge a reasonable fee.
+Under the Construction Contracts Act 2013 (the Act) there is a right for any party to a qualifying construction contract to invoke adjudication to resolve a payment dispute at any time.
+The parties are at liberty to agree and then appoint an adjudicator of their own choice.
+Put another way, the Act provides a level of party autonomy.
+In the event of failure to agree upon this choice, the adjudicator will then be appointed by the Chair of the Panel of Adjudicators selected by the Minister.
+It is the case that, in the absence of party agreement, virtually all adjudicators are appointed by the CCAS, being to all intents and purposes the sole appointing authority for adjudicators in Ireland.